This article introduces typical accommodation options available and provides some tips for making the right choice for you.

 Find out more about the options available at your university and choose your accommodation

-For those starting at the University of Bath, there is lots more information on our accommodation website.
+For those starting at the University of Bath, there is lots more information on our student accommodation website.
 You can also attend tours of our accommodation at all Open Days and Applicant Days.

 As part of your accommodation application, you pick a required number of accommodation preferences you would like to live in, such as en-suite, standard or shared.
 You will need to rank them in your order of preference from highest to lowest.
 Rooms are not allocated on a first-come, first-served basis; instead we allocate rooms according to: